design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docVW/vr-viewer.md

 The settings for the VR Viewer can be accessed by the 'gear' icon in the top right-hand corner of the viewer.

-The settings dialog box has five tabs:
+The settings dialog box has three tabs:
-* Scene:

-[to be completed]
+* Scene: Set the sky background and default camera position for the scene.
+* Light & Shadow: Set up the lights and shdows for the scene.
+* Environment: Set the properties of the ground plane for the scene.

 **A-Frame**